yereverluvinunclebert/TenShillings-RC5-Widget-VB6/README.md

-# TenShillings-RC5-Widget-VB6
+# TenShillings-RC6-Widget-VB6

 An example of a moveable/resizable single-image, VB6 / TwinBasic program using the RC6 widget framework, complete with right click menu, help, about and licence forms and help CHM.

-The reason for this duplicate of the TenShillings-RC6-Widget-VB6 is that this RichClient RC5 version, runs on XP.
+The RC6 version here operates on Vista+ to Windows 11+.
+There is another version on github in my repo. that operates with RC5, the earlier version of RichClient.
+That change allows the widget to run under Windows XP.

 The program does very little but place some eye-candy on the desktop in the manner of the old Yahoo Widget/Konfabulator engine.
 You can add more logic as you require or replace the main image with your own.

-This is merely a template for other single-image VB6 / TwinBasic RC5 programs that I knocked up late at night whilst drinking gin and tonic.
+This is merely a template for other single-image VB6 / TwinBasic RC6 programs that I knocked up late at night whilst drinking gin and tonic.

 <img width="829" height="520" alt="TenShillings" src="https://github.com/user-attachments/assets/07f63cb6-c0fe-4f70-ad02-b57a9ab18b58" />